Legend was first woman of color to be ordained in the PC(USA)

 The Presbytery of Philadelphia also issued a statement, saying, “While we grieve the loss of Rev. Dr. Katie Cannon, her prophetic presence and pioneering spirit will continue to encourage the saints to press on in their faithful work and public witness as the Church of Jesus Christ called to ‘think with our hearts and feel with our brains’ (Princeton Theological Seminary Women’s Conference, 2017).”

 Below: view a video honoring Dr. Katie Geneva Cannon

 We keep her family in our thoughts and prayers including her mother, Corine L. Cannon, the Revs.
 Jerry Cannon and Veronica Cannon, along with her sisters, brothers, nieces and nephews.
 Thanks be to God for her amazing witness.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Presbyterian News Service, Racial Equity, Women’s Ministries
+Categories: Presbyterian News Service, Racial Justice, Women’s Ministries

 Tags: Katie Geneva Cannon, presbytery of philadelphia, womanist